The Randell Research Center is pleased to announce we are OPEN to the general public with COVID-19 precautions!

-- All employees and volunteers will be wearing face coverings
+- All RRC employees are encouraged to wear face coverings

-- Placing extra hand sanitizers throughout common areas
+- Placing extra hand sanitizers throughout our facilities

-- Frequent rigorous cleaning and disinfecting of all high-touch areas
+- Prior to reopening, staff performed a rigorous cleaning of all high-touch areas

 - Touch free access to spaces, touch free faucets, paper towel dispensers, hand soap and more.